SpeedyWeather/SpeedyWeather.jl/docs/src/initial_conditions.md

-As you can see the actual Rossby-Haurwitz wave is not as stable anymore (because those initial conditions are not a stable solution of the primitive equations) and so the 10-day integration looks very different from the barotropic model!
+As you can see the actual Rossby-Haurwitz wave is not as stable anymore (because those initial conditions are not a stable solution of the primitive equations) and so the 3-day integration looks already different from the barotropic model!

 ## References